intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/caffe-support.md

 ```python
 bigdl_model.save_caffe(prototxt_path, model_path, use_v2 = True, overwrite = False)
 ```
+In the above examples, if ```useV2/use_v2 = true```, it will convert to caffe V2 layer, otherwise, it will convert to caffe V1 layer.
+If ```overwrite = true```, it will overwrite the existing files.

-Note: only graph model can be saved to caffe model
+Note: only graph model can be saved to caffe model.